-Conferences hold a promise of hyper-connection, but that can only be delivered if the conference were to be more responsive.
+Conferences hold a promise of connections, and the more responsive they are, the more consistently they do this.
 The freedom to shape the agenda is an issue.
-How can you give more control to the participant to shape their own program at the conference, and actually help them succeed in meeting relevant new people?
-The PLP reveals where this risk to success of a conference comes from.
+How can you give more control to the participant to shape their own program at the conference?
+The more people can choose the banners they congregate under, the more the environment helps them meet relevant new people.
+The ARC reveals where this risk to success of a conference comes from.

-Because so many people with common interests and challenges are drawn together, the Hyper-Connectivity potential is Instant, with a maximum rating of 2 — there could be almost no delay for the learners to find highly relevant people to their specific learning goals.
-But, because conferences are designed around the speakers, this is where misalignment with the learners’ needs happens.
+Because so many people with common interests and challenges are drawn together, the Connectivity potential of a large conference is Hyper-linked, with a maximum rating of 2 — there could be almost no delay for the learners to find highly relevant people to their specific learning goals.
+But, because conferences are designed around the speakers, this is where misalignment with the learners’needs happens.

-The only agency Large Conferences allow to the learner is selective (Level 1) — to choose which talks to attend (or not).
+Large Conferences enabling agency in learners — to choose which talks to attend (or not).
 They don’t allow the learner to specify, direct topics, but still push the learner to curate their own learning in some way.
-No wonder everyone always looks forward to the coffee breaks in the program!
+(Agency Level 1: Initiating)

-Thus, although conferences promise Hyper-Connectivity, they offer little to participants to support it.
-And, the paradox of the conference is that all the talks actually prevent people from meeting.
+So the promise of Connectivity is not supported by a foundation.
+The paradox of the conference is that all the talks actually prevent people from meeting.

-Over the last decade, the conference industry has grown and now largely competes on size rather than content or quality.
+Over the last decade, the conference business in many topics has shifted towards mega-conferences that compete on sheer size, rather than content or quality.
 A response to that is the emergence of smaller retreats, where a group of less than 20 people are chosen to meet in a comfortable, secluded environment for a few days.

 Being loose on structure has its benefits, but it also comes with problems.
 Retreats rarely include systemic opportunities for needs to be expressed.
 With the most pressing needs unsaid, a lot of time is wasted in awkward social interactions and days of “getting to know you” before the deeper knowledge exchanges take place.

-Retreats suffer when little effort is made to ensure that the group itself is selected so that each participant meets the most relevant people possible.
-Participants tend to only find someone great, right at the end.
-If there’s no built-in way for each participant to share their goals, then the retreat would rate as Ignorant (Level 0) on the Responsiveness scale.
+Retreats suffer when little effort is made to ensure that the group itself is selected so that each participant meets the most relevant people possible, as early as possible.
+Retreats with no built-in way for participants to share their goals, then rate as Ignorant (Level 0) on the Responsiveness scale.

-But if the host takes the time to understand and diagnose each partipant beforehand, they’ll be able to start everyone off with curated introductions — that’d rate as Diagnostic Responsiveness, level 2.
+But if the host takes the time to understand and diagnose each participant beforehand, they’ll be able to start everyone off with curated introductions — that’d rate as Diagnostic Responsiveness, level 2.

-What talents do they have that are relevant to the rest of the group?
+What talents do your retreat participants have that are relevant to the rest of the group?
 How can you use that talent to increase connectivity?
-A minimal amount of effort is required for a retreat organiser to select people who will gain from each other, so a level 1 (Selective) on the dimension of Hyper-Connectivity.
+A minimal amount of effort is required for a retreat organiser to select people who will gain from each other, so a level 1 (Expanded) for Connectivity.

-A first intervention to improve a retreat program would be to perform active curation to balance the mix of participants with a diversity of perspectives, and experiences.
+A first intervention to improve a retreat program is to perform active curation to balance the mix of participants with a diversity of perspectives, and experiences.
 The mix of people then becomes the ingredients for the learner to successfully achieve her outcomes.

 To improve Responsiveness, retreat hosts can help participants open up to each other.
 This isn’t just about stating clear, logical learning goals.
 For people to open up and share their dreams and fears, they have to feel safe and welcome among their peers, in an empathic atmosphere and a familiar culture.
 This way, it will take less time, and social awkwardness to understand how to start meaningful exchanges with another participant.